 The Virginia Criminal Sentencing Commission must list $50,000 as an anticipated minimum cost to implement any bill that will increase the number of adult prisoners.
 Delegate Chip Woodrum of Roanoke championed the bill in 1993 that requires a minimum cost in the fiscal assessment of any legislation that would add inmates, such as the creation of a new felony.

 If a bill will create an expense large enough to require inclusion of a line item in the budget, then a majority of legislators are less likely to vote in favor.
 Bill sponsors may get their committee chairs to request a second evaluation by the Joint Legislative Audit and Review Commission (JLARC).
-That appeal process is not triggered often; in a typical General Assembly the commission might produce a Fiscal Impact Statement on only five bills.
-With additional time to assess the proposal, that state agency provides a different estimate of implementation costs about half the time.8
+That appeal process is not triggered often; in a typical General Assembly the Joint Legislative Audit and Review Commission might produce a Fiscal Impact Statement on only five bills.
+With additional time to assess a proposal, that state agency provides a different estimate of implementation costs about half the time.8

-Expansion of Medicaid in 2018 to implement "Obamacare" was done through approval of the Appropriation Act, the budget bill.
+Expansion of Medicaid in 2018 to implement "Obamacare" was done through approval of the Appropriation Act, the state budget bill.
 The governor provided estimates of cost, but there was no Fiscal Impact Statement from the Department of Planning and Budget.
 A separate bill to require some Medicaid recipients to work or participate in community engagement activities for up to 20 hours per week was evaluated by the Department of Planning and Budget, and then again by the Joint Legislative Audit and Review Commission, to evaluate costs for case management and support as well as savings from reducing the number of individuals being enrolled.

 After approval of the expansion of Medicaid in the 2018 General Assembly, the Department of Medical Assistance Services discovered that the entire program would cost about $460 million more than projected during the two-year budget cycle.
 The state had expanded the use of private long-term care companies to provide complex services needed by elderly and disabled Medicaid recipients, and miscalculated how much funding would be required to compensate those companies.
-The extra costs were not for medical services for the new people enrolled by expansion of Medicaid.
-The Department of Medical Assistance Services still estimated that Medicaid expansion would save the state about $360 million over two years, and the surprise budget gap would have occurred whether or not Medicaid expansion had been approved.9

 estimated fiscal impact of a state program overseeing requirement that Medicaid recipients seek work or provide community services